echiou/metamorphe-zoetrope/README.md

 ![][33 switch]

-Our intuition was to try to read the voltage from the LEDs indicating at which speed the turntable was turning, but the voltages which we were getting were confusing (and in the process we managed to burn out several LEDs as well as an Arduino), so we instead changed to reading the actual switch's value.
+Our intuition was to try to read the voltage from the LEDs indicating at which speed the turntable was turning, but the voltages which we were getting were confusing (and in the process we managed to burn out several LEDs as well as an Arduino).
 Instead of dealing with the same switch as the record player's circuit board, we chose an unused one, and simply read the signal from there.
+The unused switch was connected mechanically but not electrically to the other switch, thus saving the confusing voltage.

 ## Circuitry and Programming ##

 ![][arduino]

 My Arduino code can be found [here](./MetaMorpheZoetrope/MetaMorpheZoetrope.ino).
 It essentially fires the flash at a constant delay if the on/off button is pressed, changing the delay depending on the current speed of the turntable.
+We initially thought there would be much more programming involved but the record player had so much existing functionality that only timing the strobe was necessary.

 ![][circuit board]

 The perma-proto board contains wires to the arduino, as well as wires to the switch detecting the current turntable speed, the button to turn the strobe on and off, and the strobe itself.
 There is also a switch connected to it that we used to turn the strobe on and off before putting the button in.
+We hot-glued stand-offs to the underside of the top case and then screwed the Arduino and protoboard into them.

 [main]: ./pictures/main.jpg
 [exterior]: ./pictures/exterior.jpg "The exterior of the final result."